My Method for Writing a Short Story

 To me, a story isn’t a product in itself, but the start of a conversation.
 I decided to publish “Dog Deities” on my own website, and pair it with a podcast series.
 The intersection of dogs and spirituality translates to the very real-world category of intuitive animal communication.
 When I first adopted Bambi, I had hired an animal communicator to learn more about her pre-shelter past, to better bond, and meet her needs—and, the animal communicator I hired will be one of my first podcast guests!

 To follow along, go to dogdeities.com.
-There, you can subscribe to the podcast and read “Dog Deities,” when it is published.
+There, you can subscribe to the podcast and read “Dog Deities”.